How We Can Help

 The Importance of Sound Socio-economic Assessment

-We tailor our approach to the development in question.
-However our socio-economics EIA work will typically include the following stages:
+We tailor our approach to the development in question, but our socio-economics EIA work will typically include the following stages:

 - Study area definition: assessing at the most appropriate spatial scale is an important aspect of any EIA.
-We frequently use GIS analysis to ensure that study area definition is grounded in quantitative evidence.
+We utilise GIS analysis to ensure the study area definition is grounded in quantitative evidence.

 - Policy environment: we conduct a thorough review of national, regional, and local policy environments to understand the policy context within which a development is being considered.
-This is a significant influence on understanding the sensitivity of the receiving environment.
+This has an important influence on understanding the sensitivity of the receiving environment.

-- Consultation: we review scoping responses relevant to socio-economics and weigh up where within the EIA they need considering.
-Depending on the scale of the project, we will also carry out stakeholder consultations to test and inform emerging findings, and adapt our approach where necessary.
+- Consultation: we review scoping responses relevant to socio-economics and weigh up where within the EIA they should be considered.
+Depending on the scale of the project, we also carry out stakeholder consultations to test and inform emerging findings and adapt our approach where necessary.

-- Methodology: we set out a staged approach which considers the magnitude of an impact, the sensitivity of the receiving environment, and finally a combination of these two factors to determine the significance of effects.
+- Methodology: we set out a staged approach which considers the magnitude of an impact, the sensitivity of the receiving environment, and finally a combination of these two factors.

 - Assessment: we then conduct a transparent, evidence-based assessment to identify any significant effects.
 This will include consideration of cumulative effects, taking into account the development of other schemes which may impact on the same receiving environment.